Global War on Terrorism Memorial Foundation

 The Global War On Terrorism

-The Global War on Terrorism encompasses all counterterror operations undertaken since the terrorist attacks of September 11th, 2001.
 While many Americans conceive of the GWOT strictly as the U.S-led wars in Afghanistan and Iraq, the reality is the GWOT has entailed various forms of combat and non-combat operations undertaken across several continents.
-Now continuing more than twenty years, the GWOT is the longest war in American history.
+Spanning more than two decades, this multi-generational war is one of the longest conflicts in American history with no end in sight.

 According to the U.S. Census Bureau, from 9/11 to 2018 approximately 3.7 million veterans served in the U.S. military.[1]
 As of December 20, 2021, approximately 7,054 U.S. servicemembers have been killed and 53,323 have been wounded in overseas contingency operations as part of America’s Global War on Terrorism since 9/11.[2]